bombasticSlacks/Aspirant/Game/Worlds/Goose/Stem.md

 * Stem got kicked out from the Uni after trying to stay even after his parents stopped paying the tuition, caused a scene, he is now kinda avoiding being seen there again.

 ### Zom
-A mindless zombie, found as a corpse in a hospital.
+A ~~mindless zombie~~ now smart zombie, found as a corpse in a hospital.

 Has a stomach producing healing juice, and the face of an older Keanu Reaves.